 When you go for a walk, watch each step your dog takes and avoid areas where you know foxtails are present.
-If you see a foxtail get picked up by your dog’s coat, immediately remove it.
+If you see a foxtail gets picked up by your dog’s coat, immediately remove it.
 Don’t wait until you get home.

 When you return from your walk, thoroughly examine your dog’s coat.
 If your dog has long hair, it can be more difficult to find them, but feel around to see if you notice anything stuck in between hairs.
 Ideally, brush your dog each time you come indoors.
 Be sure to check in between the pads, around the groin area, the ears, chest and face.

 Foxtails migrate up the vulva, penis, anus, into the ear canal, eyes, nose, the chest wall… you name it.
 They are bad news.
 Some dogs require multiple surgeries to remove foxtails that have invaded the body.
 Invasions can lead to serious infections and even death.
-Foxtails are a serious threat, so be sure to do all you can to prevent them taking hold on your dog.
+Foxtails are a serious threat, so be sure to do all you can to prevent them from taking hold of your dog.